- Welcome Message

 - How to Apply

 What will I study?

 A level mathematics (7357) will be studied in two years.
 This course will enable you to demonstrate your recall of information, draw together information from different areas of the specification and apply your knowledge and understanding in practical and theoretical contexts.
 There will be three examinations of 2 hours each assessing coordinate geometry, trigonometry, logarithms, calculus, vectors, statistical measures and mechanics.
 All three examinations must be sat and are equally weighted towards the final grade.
 The examination board will be AQA.

 What does it combine with?

 The mathematical skills you learn in A level mathematics are of great benefit in other A level subjects such as physics, chemistry, biology, computing, geography, psychology, economics and business studies.

 When can it lead to?

-You can also pursue further study in these fields on business and economics degree courses.
-An A Level in Mathematics is highly regarded by both universities and potential employers.
+An A level in mathematics is highly regarded by universities and potential employers.

 You might be interested to know…